afnanomer/Project4/README.md

   - when loadfeed function is called and complete its work, there should be one entry element within feed container.
 * New Feed Selection
   - it should change the contents when new feed is loaded.
+- and finally things should work well for you.